 As if this bike wasn't already full of surprises, I realized that the tires that Victor put on it however long ago were still in perfect shape.
 They were essentially brand new Kenda K40s with not even a single crack.
 Normally on ebay, a working, vintage AW hub would be worth around what I gave Victor, and so would an old Raleigh frame.
 A pair of new K40 tires would also be worth about that much.
 Instead, I got all three of those things for the price of one.
 What a steal!
 I know enthusiasts who wouldn't spend what I spent for this bike (it was still less than $50) even if it was fully functional, but I don't believe in selling vintage bikes for scrap price.
 These things are far more than scrap metal; they're durable, dependable machines at the very least.
 They have a history and deserve to be appreciated and ridden.

 I think I'll keep this thing around for a while.
 Maybe lend it to a friend who needs to run to the store real quick.
-I'm liking this bike more than I thought I would.
+Despite my criticism, I'm liking this bike more than I thought I would.

 EDIT 12-27-15, 8-28-16: I have finally discovered the origins of this Raleigh-like yet non-Raleigh bike.
 I'm surprised it took me so long to figure out.
 Anyway, Raleigh and Phillips were at one point the two big names in English bikes.
 Tube Investments, which controlled Phillips, bought Raleigh in 1960 and put Raleigh at the lead of the cycling division.
 Prior to 1960, before Phillips' bikes became badge engineered Raleighs, it was part of a sub-group within TI called the British Cycle Corporation (BCC) with Hercules, Armstrong, Norman, etc. They had the features shown here - plain lugs, plain forks, and slightly thinner-walled tubing and made in Birmingham.
 After production of the Phillips-style frames ended in 1960, it still took a few years to use up all of the old parts which is why sometimes names that didn't have an established Raleigh-assigned appearance, such as Armstrong, Hercules, Norman, department store brands like Rollfast, etc. are sometimes seen with these different frames and a post-1960 hub.
 That is what happened here and the 1962 wheel and hub and other Raleigh-looking parts were indeed original to the bike, assembled by Raleigh in Nottingham attached to an older Birmingham frame.